 Artistic/executive director, founder and violin/viola teacher for Suzuki Music Columbus.
 Maintains a full teaching studio of Suzuki violin students and co-directs the Suzuki Music Columbus Tour Group.
-Adjunct Faculty at Otterbein College.
-Active in chamber music, particularly violin-duo literature with his wife Susan, and faculty coach for Chamber Music Connection.
+Adjunct Faculty at Capital University and Otterbein University.
+Active in chamber music, as a member of Bel Aurora String Quintet, violin-duo literature with his wife Susan, and faculty coach for Chamber Music Connection.
 Principal Second Violin Newark Granville Symphony Orchestra.
 While at Capital University Conservatory of Music from 1994-2007 he served as violin faculty, director of Suzuki programs, concertmaster Capital/Bexley Community Orchestra.
 Bachelor of Music Performance in Violin from the University of Hartford Hartt School of Music, studying violin with Eric Rosenblith and Philip Setzer of the Emerson String Quartet.
 Master of Music Performance and Suzuki Pedagogy at Southern Illinois University Edwardsville, completing long-term Suzuki teacher training with Carol Smith and Suzuki pioneer John Kendall.

 Artistic/executive director, founder and violin/viola teacher for Suzuki Music Columbus.
 Maintains a full teaching studio of Suzuki students and co-directs the Suzuki Music Columbus Tour Group.
 Adjunct Faculty at Otterbein College.
-Active in chamber music, particularly violin-duo literature with husband Doug, and faculty coach for Chamber Music Columbus.
-Personnel Manager and Violinist Newark-Granville Symphony Orchestra.
+Active in chamber music, as a member of Bel Aurora String Quintet, violin-duo literature with his wife Susan, and faculty coach for Chamber Music Connection.
+Violinist with Newark-Granville Symphony Orchestra.
 While at Capital University Conservatory of Music from 1994-2007 she served as violin faculty and co-director of the Suzuki Summer Institute.
 Bachelor of Music Performance in Violin from the University of Hartford Hartt School of Music, studying viola with Scott Nicrenz and Rosemary Glyde.
 Master of Music Performance and Suzuki Pedagogy at Southern Illinois University Edwardsville, completing long-term Suzuki teacher training with Carol Smith and Suzuki pioneer John Kendall.

 Meet Our Suzuki Music Columbus Team!